bekk/bekk-christmas/post/security/iot-security.md

   [Nmap-cheatsheet](https://gist.github.com/rsperl/321aac3d529aa8f8c7924fd12d581b67)

   First obtain the IP-address of your device.
-This can be done by looking for "connected devices" on your router or do a network scan with nmap (https://nmap.org/).
+This can be done by looking for "connected devices" on your router or do a network scan with [nmap](https://nmap.org/).

   * Does your device expose any ports?

   * What does that port do? (google port + {port number})

   * Can you connect to your device through the port?
 For example through your web browser, ftp client, ssh?

+  * Example of a generic scan for performing host discovery on your subnet:

+    `nmap -sP 192.168.1.0/24`

-  Secondly do a full service scan on your device:
+  Secondly do a full service scan on your device.
 Grab a cup of coffee, this usually takes some time.

-  Example of a generic scan for performing host discovery on your subnet:

-  `nmap -sP 192.168.1.0/24`

-  Example of a specific scan to find printer's open ports on your subnet:
+  * Example of a specific scan to find printer's open ports on your subnet:

     `nmap -p 515,9100 192.168.1.0/24 -oG - | grep open`